leucos/ansible-tuto/step-11/README.md

         - name: restart haproxy
           service: name=haproxy state=restarted

 See?
-We added a play for web hosts at the top.
+We added an empty play for web hosts at the top.
 It does nothing.
 But it's here because it will trigger facts gathering on hosts in group `web`.
 This is required because the haproxy playbook needs to pick facts from hosts in this group.
 If we don't do this, ansible will complain saying